Tuesday, November 16, 2010

 Eleven of the greatest men I have ever had the privilege of working with.

-to help your fellow ward members.
+Thanks to everyone who has given service to help your fellow ward members.
 I cannot hope to express my feelings in an adequate fashion, only to say I love you all and will continue to love and pray for all.

 Thanks for the memories.